Uri Blau

-Uri Blau (אורי בלאו; born 1977) is an Israeli investigative journalist writing for Haaretz newspaper and other publications.
-He is specialized in military affairs, corruption and "follow the money" investigations.
+Uri Blau (אורי בלאו; born 1977) is an Israeli investigative journalist who writes for Haaretz and other publications.
+His work focuses on military affairs, corruption and "follow the money" investigations.
 Blau was convicted of possession of classified IDF documents and sentenced to community service for his role in the Kamm-Blau affair.

 Career

+Blau attended high school in the Hebrew University Secondary School.
 Blau began his journalistic career in Kol Ha'ir, a Jerusalem weekly newspaper.
 He specialized in exposing cases of misconduct by IDF soldiers.
 Unlike other military correspondents, he did not join the Military Reporters Section and tended to rely on low-ranking enlisted personnel, rather than high-ranking officers.